 Mugshot Coffee – Legian

-Mugshot Coffee cafe isn’t very fancy.
+Mugshot Coffee isn’t very fancy.
 The place is mini, but they do have very tasty coffee.

 Angelita Patisserie – Kerobokan, Seminyak